jGleitz/JUnit-KIT/README.md

 * **Think** through what's to test and contribute your thoughts!
 * And of course, **write** the tests.

 Contribution shall all happen here on GitHub.
-Please no emails about the tests!
 File a bug ("Issues" in the navigation bar on the right) or commit a pull request!

+[Open a new issue](https://github.com/jGleitz/JUnit-KIT/issues/new) if you have an idea for something that should be tested and tag it with the tag _proposal_.
 ## How to use
 You can find step by step instructions for setting up the tests in Eclipse [on our wiki page] (https://github.com/jGleitz/JUnit-KIT/wiki/Using-the-tests-in-Eclipse).
 It should work similar in other IDEs.